CarolCupas/carolcupaswebsite/_drafts/acerca-de-mí.md

 ![](/images/chocolate lover arte.jpg)

-Worth mentioning that I'm married to one of my best friends, **Marvin**, and at the moment I have two smart and lovely pets.
+Worth mentioning that I'm married to one of my best friends, **Marvin**, and at the moment we have two smart and lovely pets.